Lymia/MPPatch/README.md

 [![Build Status](https://lymia.moe/jenkins/job/MPPatch/badge/icon)](https://lymia.moe/jenkins/job/MPPatch/)

 MPPatch is a patch for Civilization V that allows mods to be used in multiplayer without any special preparation.
-It currently supports Windows and Linux.
-I will eventually add Mac support.
-I don't currently have access to a Mac, so this could take some time.
+It supports Windows, macOS and Linux.

 You can download the [latest version of MPPatch here](https://github.com/Lymia/MPPatch/releases).